Jackson Hole Haven - A Custom Handcrafted Log Home Lodge

 "As a youth my family would take vacations to the National Parks in the West.
 I was always fascinated by the massive lodges built in the early 20th century," says McKinney.

-The McKinneys worked directly with M.T.N Architects to design a home that reminded him of everything he loved about those lodges from childhood.
+The McKinneys worked directly with M.T.N Design to create a home that reminded him of everything he loved about those lodges from childhood.

 "There are no machined logs," he says, "they are all hand-peeled.
 The home has six floor to ceiling fireplaces with Montana moss rock and massive stone lintels and mantels.
 The great room has 25 foot ceilings with a commanding fireplace and wide open views to the Tetons."